Estonian Academy of Music and Theatre: Post-independence and present day

 In 1992 an extensive reform of the study structure was introduced and the school adopted a subject-based study system.
 Degree studies were introduced enabling students of the four-year program would receive a bachelor's degree.
 In 1993, a two-year master's degree program was added.
 In 1996 a four-year doctoral program in musicology was introduced, whereas in 2000 specific curricula were designed for performers and composers.
 In 2006 a new program for dramatic art was added, which also has a creative emphasis.
 Since 1999 the Estonian Academy of Music is based in a building located in the center of Tallinn.
 Since 2002, it offers a Joint MA in Cultural Management in collaboration with the Estonian Academy of Arts and Estonian Business School.
 The present name of the academy – Estonian Academy of Music and Theatre – was adopted in 2005.

 Estonian Academy of Music and Theater Symphony Orchestra

 At the academy, Estonian Academy of Music and Theater Symphony Orchestra is operating.
-The orchesta is probably established in 1921.
+The orchestra was probably established in 1921.